Aims and Scope

-The payment of processing fee does not guarantee acceptance of the article for publication in the Journal and, in case of non-acceptance, the fee will not be returned.
+The payment of processing fee does not guarantee acceptance of the article for publication in the Journal, and, in of the event of non-acceptance, the fee will not be returned.

-The values charged will ensure the sustainability and maintenance of the permanence of the journal as open access.
+The payments charged will ensure the sustainability and maintenance of the permanence of the journal as open access.
 No fee is charged for articles submitted before February 1, 2022.